Kong/docs.konghq.com/app/enterprise/0.36-x/developer-portal/configuration/authentication/oidc.md

 }
 ```

-The values above can be replaced with their corresponding values for a custom
+The values above must be replaced with their corresponding values for a custom
 OIDC configuration:
 * `<CLIENT_ID>` - Client ID provided by IdP.
 For Example, Google credentials can be found here: https://console.cloud.google.com/projectselector/apis/credentials
 * `<CLIENT_SECRET>` - Client secret provided by IdP